How to Create a Gantt Chart?

 5. Indicate the Duration of Each Task

-After typing the list of tasks to be accomplished, indicate when the assigned people should start doing a specific task.
+After typing the list of tasks to be accomplished, indicate when the assigned employee should start doing a specific task.
 Moreover, set deadlines for each one.
 On the chart, create a progress bar beneath the start date and end date for each activity.
 A progress bar is a capsule-like horizontal bar used to identify the duration of the project immediately.
 Lastly, add milestones to mark vital dates or completion dates.